 For the past 15 years, Paly has augmented its meager counseling staff through a "teacher advisory" system, in which more than 40 teachers provide academic counseling in weekly meetings with students.

-Gunn uses a more traditional system, with six full-time counselors who meet one-to-one with students about once a year and also hold group sessions, as well as are available for appointments.
+Gunn uses a more traditional system, with six full-time counselors who meet one-to-one with students about once a year and also hold group sessions, as well as being available for appointments.

 Comparing the two schools' counseling programs is like comparing apples to oranges, but both schools are successful in helping students get into college, counselors said.